 Agios Pharmaceuticals use of Natural Language Processing for Clinical Safety

-At Agios, Linguamatics I2E has been used for 10 years.
-Stuart Murray (Director, Informatics) said that one reason I2E is used is speed: to get decision support as fast and as comprehensively as possible.
-“We’ve used I2E from very early exploratory research to discover targets for our pipeline through to pre-clinical development looking for safety signals, and now most recently for pharmacovigilance to understand what is going on in our clinical trials”.
+At Agios, Linguamatics NLP has been used for 10 years.
+Stuart Murray (Director, Informatics) said that one reason NLP is used is speed: to get decision support as fast and as comprehensively as possible.
+“We’ve used NLP from very early exploratory research to discover targets for our pipeline through to pre-clinical development looking for safety signals, and now most recently for pharmacovigilance to understand what is going on in our clinical trials”.
 In clinical safety workflows, NLP is being used to mine AE reports, extract case data from call center records, and assist with initial coding of reported events and WHO drugs.
 A recent use case explored the risk of a rare (potentially life-threatening) adverse event, Differentiation Syndrome, in patients on trial of Agios’s IDH1-inhibitor AG120.
-I2E was used to extract key information from Serious Adverse Event (SAE) Report Forms.
-The extracted data was visualised as networks in Cytoscape and enabled clinicians to explore the patterns of symptoms between patients, and critically, identify those at risk.
+NLP was used to extract key information from Serious Adverse Event (SAE) Report Forms.
+The extracted data was visualized as networks in Cytoscape and enabled clinicians to explore the patterns of symptoms between patients, and critically, identify those at risk.

 Digital Transformation for Safety